Shadoka/rtt/README.md

 > Currently `rtt` only supports a deep equals on the whole message body, which is not useful if the response message contains variable data like a current timestamp.
 It is planned to support an assert syntax to write more meaningful tests.

 > [!NOTE]
-> For now you have to use the example files to learn how to write the rtt test files.
-It is planned to write a syntax definition, but I have to refresh my memory how to best approach this first.

-> [!NOTE]
 > To match responses to messages we have sent via `rtt`, the tool currently assumes that the message id of the outgoing message is reflected into the message id of the incoming message.
 This is not realistic and will be changed.

 ## Usage